Riloox/KeyListener/readme.md

 ## Features

 - **Double Shift Detection**: Detects when the Shift key is pressed twice in quick succession.
-- **Custom Actions**: Executes user-defined actions (e.g., logging, running commands, or sleeping) based on key presses.
+- **Custom Actions**: Executes user-defined actions (e.g., logging, running commands, opening webpages, or executing Python code) based on key presses.
 - **Windows Startup Integration**: Can be added to or removed from Windows startup via command-line arguments.
 - **Logging**: Logs all events to a rotating log file (`keylistener.log`).
 - **Popup Notifications**: Displays a popup notification when the program is disabled (Shift + Shift + Escape).